lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

     •	You can select the color of each entity on the right panel.

 3. You can define a different **Display Name**. (e.g. "gate tower").
-4. Add an **Entity Class Description** that explains the use of this entity class.
-This is optional and you can skip it if you want.

-5. You can choose to add your new entity class as a child class of one of your existing entities.
+4. You can choose to add your new entity class as a child class of one of your existing entities.
 Enter the name of the entity class you want to make the parent of your new entity class. (e.g. "obj_part").
 * Once you have defined your new entity class as a child class, the properties of its parent class will be displayed in the entity preview. (see the right side of the panel in **Figure 17**)
+5. Add an **Entity Class Description** that explains the use of this entity class.
+This is optional and can be skipped if you wish.

 6. Add/edit the properties.
 Click the drop down menu next to **No Properties** (circled in blue in **Figure 17**)